RRRebecka Raj

 Yard-to-Office Dual Interface

 Designed a responsive dual-interface: full-featured desktop for planners and QC managers, plus a ruggedized tablet view optimized for gloved hands and outdoor visibility.
-Block status updates now happen at the point of work — a foreman taps a block on the visual hull map to update status instantly.
+Block status updates now happen at the point of work.
+A foreman taps a block on the visual hull map to update status instantly.

 Impact